nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Command: `delete program 3`

 <div markdown="span" class="alert alert-info">
 :heavy_exclamation_mark: Take note that deleting an owner will automatically delete all the dogs that belong to that owner as well.
-We do not allow dogs in Pawbook to not have an owner!
+We do not allow dogs in Pawbook to not have an owner!<br>

-:heavy_exclamation_mark: Requiring the type of entity you are deleting to be specified helps ensure that you do not accidentally delete the wrong entity and lose important customer data!
+:heavy_exclamation_mark: Requiring the type of entity you are deleting to be specified helps ensure that you do not accidentally delete the wrong entity and lose important customer data!<br>
 :bulb: Deleting using ID instead of name?
 Yes, all commands other than `add` and `find` uses the entity's ID.
 When a new entity is added to Pawbook, the system assigns an unique ID to each of them.
 </div>